cprieto/kron/README.md

 - `create`, create a new job, it will ask for the following options if not provided:

   - `--name`, the name of the job
+  - `--timezone`, _optional_, the timezone name to run the job on, by default is UTC, timezones looks like "America/New_York"
   - `--image`, the docker image to run the job
   - `--tag`, the docker image tag to run the job
   - `--group` or `-g`, this is _optional_, the list of environment groups to use with this job